paolodalberto/SparseFastMM/README.md

 Two basic ideas emerge when implementing A*B:
 * We need to sort the matrices A and B so that A is frinedly in the rows and B is friendly in the columns
-  * Sorting is a moder application where new algorithms are actually found today.
+  * Sorting is a modern application and new algorithms are actually found today.
   * Sorting a matrix of N elements: will take N*Log(N), which is often more time consuming that the multiplication itself.
 * The spMspM is a merge sort: and the complexity could be summarized as O(N)*Degree.
   * the preparation of the data and some trickeries makes possbile to achieve such a tight bound